Lickitung/HTB-Writeups/Linux/Kotarak/writeup/Writeup.md

 It seems like this message is returned probably based on a blacklist looking for `file` and other keywords.
 After playing around with some other payloads, we can see that we can access the server localhost with a specified port.
 ![20a46db48ae7815794244914b332b742.png](../_resources/20a46db48ae7815794244914b332b742.png)

-This makes me curious if there are any services running on localhost, so I fuzz for all ports...
+This makes me curious if there are any services running on localhost, so I fuzz for all ports using `wfuzz`...
 ![2757a1f75ef5f4978bf174665816161e.png](../_resources/2757a1f75ef5f4978bf174665816161e.png)

+ ...and find tons!

 ![9160ee01486f8007b2589778a5cd3670.png](../_resources/9160ee01486f8007b2589778a5cd3670.png)
 ![097799245af4d1255e134d1f438ed59d.png](../_resources/097799245af4d1255e134d1f438ed59d.png)
 ![b14be501f1d122e90d3bedfedea6456b.png](../_resources/b14be501f1d122e90d3bedfedea6456b.png)